Admissions Frequently Asked Questions

 -

-GRE (or GMAT) scores are currently optional for applicants in all programs, with the exception of the MPA in Economic Policy Management program.
+GRE or GMAT scores are currently optional for applicants in all programs* but are strongly recommended.
 However, even if optional, we have found them to be useful indicators of academic ability.
 You may review this blog post here for additional information.

-Applicants (who are reporting scores) must submit a self-reported (manually input) GRE or GMAT score.
+Applicants reporting scores will self-report their GRE or GMAT scores through the online application.
 If admitted, applicants must arrange for the official test report(s) to be sent to the Office of Admissions prior to enrolling.
 Please note the Admissions Committee reserves the right to reverse an admission decision if the self-reported scores do not match official scores sent by the testing agencies.

 Applicants who do not have evidence of quantitative coursework are strongly encouraged to submit a GRE/GMAT exam.